FilipeNV1/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 ## B.1c.
 Overall Analysis

-[Here, you should summarize the main findings for the competitor panorama, listing key points that are valuable to inform the design of your solution, and also make an HCI SWOT analysis for the main competitor, taking into consideration what you learned from the heuristic evaluatio, cognitive walkthrough, online reviews, user feedback, etc.]
+[Here, you should summarize the main findings for the competitor panorama, listing key points that are valuable to inform the design of your solution, and also make an HCI SWOT analysis for the main competitor, taking into consideration what you learned from the heuristic evaluation, cognitive walkthrough, online reviews, user feedback, etc.]

 Drivvo's analysis revealed strengths and weaknesses that can inform the design of a competitive solution.
 Below are the main insights: